aabbtree77/twinpeekz/README.md

 gc 46 @353.542s 0%: 0.045+15+0.006 ms clock, 0.36+0.25/0.58/0.27+0.051 ms cpu, 4->4->0 MB, 5 MB goal, 8 P
 ```

 The default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
 However, a spike wasting whole 24ms. may occur once a minute or so.
-Dropping a frame or two per minute does not break any smooth 3D experience, but with heavier codes
+Dropping a frame or two per minute does not break any smooth 3D experience.
+A bigger problem here is that the Go code per se, i.e. the non-OpenGL part, already takes 7-8ms. per frame, for a scene of mild complexity with little action going on.
-taking place in Go its GC could become a problem or would need a special focus and experiments.

 Pointers bring [trouble](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap
 allocations.
 They also overlap with some other purposes: a mutable function argument qualifier, or a test if the structure field exists after loading
 a struct from *.json, by checking for the nil value if the structure element has been defined as a pointer.

-The tools are good.
+The tools are OK.
 I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
 The GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.
+No luxury with "import pdb; pdb.set_trace()" as with Python's REPL.
+Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful, but I relied on go-vim and :GoDef with printf mostly, and RenderDoc.

 Why is Go so little used in 3D?
-The GC spikes are there, along with the [cgo](https://zchee.github.io/golang-wiki/cgo/) layer/binding generation which adds a certain disparity with types and pointers (read about my OpenGL bug mentioned below, check the OpenGL part in [this comparison](https://github.com/phillvancejr/Cpp-Go-Zig-Odin)).
+The GC spikes are there, along with the [cgo](https://zchee.github.io/golang-wiki/cgo/) layer/binding generation which adds friction with types and pointers (read about my OpenGL bug mentioned below, check the OpenGL part in [this comparison](https://github.com/phillvancejr/Cpp-Go-Zig-Odin)).
 Ultimately, the runtime is too slow for an extremely resource-hungry domain.
 Even the Gokoban game is already not so snappy on older machines.

 The code here was written prior to Go version 1.18.
 The math parts could now use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places, though this is hardly worth it.